- September 30, 2015

 - Does not support automation of iOS devices which can be deal-breaker where test strategy involves automation of both android and iOS device automation.

 - No inbuilt support for record and playback.
 Paid tools available for recording such as TestDroid and Robotium Recorder.

 4) Frank (iOS)

-What it is – Frank is iOS app automation framework and provides ability to write tests scenarios in structured English sentences using cucumber.
+What it is – Frank is iOS app automation framework and provides the ability to write tests scenarios in structured English sentences using cucumber.

-Frank requires it to be compiled inside application under test and hence changes are mandatory to your source code.
-It’s a tool written mainly by some fellow Thought workers that uses a combination of Cucumber and JSON commands that are sent to a server running inside your native application, and leverages UISpec to run the commands.
+Frank requires it to be compiled inside the application under test and hence changes are mandatory to your source code.
+It’s a tool written mainly by some fellow Thought workers that use a combination of Cucumber and JSON commands that are sent to a server running inside your native application and leverages UISpec to run the commands.

-- Test scenarios are written in understandable English sentences with help of cucumber framework.
+- Test scenarios are written in understandable English sentences with help of the cucumber framework.

 - Symbiote – Live inspection tool is included.

-- Proves efficient when team is having experience on web automation framework with selenium, cucumber.
+- Proves efficiency when the team is having experience on web automation framework with selenium, cucumber.

 - Active community support.